Learn how to make, use, and store coriander powder along with its benefits and recipes to try.

 Roasting the coriander seeds: To roast, heat a thick bottom pan and roast the coriander seeds on low heat for 6-8 minutes.
 They will turn aromatic and get a slightly darker colour.
 Turn off the heat and transfer them to a plate for cooling.

-Grinding coriander seeds: Grind the coriander seeds in a spice grinder or Indian mixie into a fine powder.
+Grinding coriander seeds: Grind the seeds in a spice grinder or Indian mixie into a fine powder.
 Some recipes call for having the coriander ground coarsely, like kadai paneer.
 In such a case, you can also use a mortar pestle to grind it.

 Recipes to try